 At the eastern point of Chongqing, you can stand and watch the Jialing River and the Yangtze River collide.
 It's quite peculiar to see water flow in opposite directions, eventually combining to become one great force.

-If you can’t tell by now, the Yangtze and Jialing Rivers are nothing like the crystal blue waters of the Bahamas.
-The rivers churn tremendous amounts of mud and pollution as they pass some of the world's most industrial cities.
-I stood at the edge of a cliff looking down in amazement until I finally started to feel sick again due to the 98 degree heat and remnants of chili oil oozing out of my pores.
+If you didn't already know, the waters of the Yangtze and Jialing Rivers are nothing like the crystal blue waters of the Bahamas.
+The rivers churn tremendous amounts of mud and silt as they pass through some of the world's most industrialized cities.
+I stood at the edge of a cliff looking down in amazement until I finally started to feel sick again due to the 98-degree heat and remnants of chili oil oozing out of my pores.

 “The Yangtze River is our pride and joy.
 It allows Chongqing to be a major manufacturing centre and transportation center for Southwest China,” explained my guide.

-With a per capita GDP of roughly US$5,500, Chongqing ranks 13th among all Chinese cities.
-The top three are Tianjin, Shanghai, and Beijing with per capita GDP levels of around US$12,500-$13,500.
+With a per capita GDP of roughly $10,000 ($8,840 for China overall in 2021), Chongqing ranks 13th among all Chinese cities.
+The top three are Tianjin, Shanghai, and Beijing with per capita GDP levels of around US$13,500-$14,500.
 In other words, in order to catch up with China's biggest cities, Chongqing has to triple its income.